Project Management has changed from Outputs to Outcomes

 Everyone can cook, but not everyone is a cook.
 Everyone can sing, but not everyone is a singer.
 Our profession is no different: everyone can track teamwork, but this does not make them project managers.
 If we need to know if a cook is a good professional, we do not need evidence to ensure that certain procedures are followed.
 We check the value result: we taste his or her food.

-Only when normal people can tell who is a good or a bad project manager, then project management will be considered a real profession by anyone –managers, team members, colleagues, friends, family, universities, companies, NGOs, governments, etc. Anybody can recognize a good or a bad singer, cook, etc. Analogously, anybody should be able to tell, objectively, if a project manager is a good or a bad professional.
+Then project management will be considered a real profession by anyone – managers, team members, colleagues, friends, family, universities, companies, NGOs, governments, etc. Anybody can recognize a good or a bad singer, cook, etc. Analogously, anybody should be able to tell, objectively, if a project manager is a good or a bad professional.
 Sources of evidence should be understandable by anyone, not just PMP® certificates, or similar.

 « Non-experts should know whether a project manager is a good or bad professional. »